turingschool/front-end-curriculum/projects/module-3/vrad.md

 <section class="answer">
 ### Iteration 3: The Listings

-- When a user clicks on the `View Listings`, the user should then be redirected to `/areas/:area_id`.
-Here the users should see a list of cards for each listing.
+- When a user clicks on the `View Listings`, the user should then be redirected to `/areas/:area_id/listings/`.
+  - NOTE: Be careful on how to structure this route.
+The parts of the route that include are dynamic (ex: `/:area_id`) should not actually include a colon - it is simply to show that this part of the route should change.
+An example of what a completed route would look like could be: `/areas/66`

+- From this route, the users should see a list of cards for each listing.

 - The data for each card should include:
   - Name
   - A single picture for the listing
   - A button that, when clicked, shows more details for the listing at a new route

-- When a user clicks a specific listing, they should be redirected to `/areas/:area_id/:listing_id` and get a more detailed breakdown of a specific listing.
+- When a user clicks a specific listing, they should be redirected to `/areas/:area_id/listings/:listing_id` and get a more detailed breakdown of a specific listing.
 This card/view should include:
   - Address
   - Number of Bedrooms
   - Number of Bathrooms